Last updated on January 23rd, 2023 at 11:47 am

 Convertible cribs convert into one or more different bed options.
 Those cribs grow with your child!
 Some models can transform up to the full-size bed, so they can be even a lifetime bed for your child.

 Also, make sure what the numbers in the name of convertible crib mean!
 For example, it is not necessary that all 3-in-1 convertible cribs convert into a toddler and daybed.
 Some can skip one of these phases and convert into a full-size bed.
 Check what numbers in the name means!

-Based on the number of conversions, we classify them into:
+Based on the number of conversions certain crib has, they are divided into: